Slipped Disc’s Explained – The Dangers, Healing and Management

 Disc Bulges / Slipped Discs

 Disc bulges can be categorised into mild, moderate, severe or sequestrations.
 A large bulge or sequestration (where a fragment of disc breaks off the bulge), usually cause more pain and take longer to settle than a mild/moderate bulge.
 Disc bulges can be serious, requiring careful professional treatment.
 It is vital the individual respects the fragility of their back, and takes suitable steps to prevent worsening.
 Avoiding any position or motion that creates pain is wise, which means no lifting for some time.
-This is a far better than creating a bigger bulge, or potentially facing surgery!
+It’s better to take it steady than overdo it and create a bigger bulge, or potentially require surgery.

 The spinal cord is part of the main ‘motherboard’ returning information to the brain, therefore preserving this structure is vital.
 A disc bulge can compromise the spinal cord, in a similar way to compressing a hosepipe.
 A small amount of pressure to a running hosepipe will reduce the flow of water, however a ‘kink’ in the hose pipe will stop the flow altogether, much the same as a disc pressing on the spinal cord or a nerve root.
 If the spinal cord becomes completely compromised the effects can be catastrophic.
 No signals will flow to or from below the point of complete compression.
-It is reported that 90% of disc bulges occur at L4/5 (between Lumbar vertebra 4 & 5), or L5/S1 (between Lumbar vertebra 5 and the Sacrum).
+It is reported that 90% of disc bulges occur at L4/5, or L5/S1.

 Discs are found throughout the spine from the neck down to the sacrum.
 There are 7 neck vertebrae (cervical), 12 in the upper back (thoracic) and 5 in the lower back (Lumbar), all with discs between them.
 Underneath the lumbar vertebra 5 is the sacrum (a triangular shaped bone at the bottom of the spine).
 The sacrum is slightly different as the spinal cord ‘fans’ out into a structure, known as the ‘Cauda Equina’, which is the Latin for horses tail.